networknext/next/docs/modify_set_of_amazon_relays.md

 git push origin
 ```

-Once you have the relays created, commit the database to make the new relay configuration active on the backend:
+And commit the database to make the new relay configuration active on the backend:

 ```
 cd ~/next